-- 6 Press \wedge or \vee for additional data screens. - 7 If necessary, press to view menu options such as alerts and data fields.

-8 Press to stop the activity timer.
+- 6 Press \wedge or \vee for additional data screens. - 7 If necessary, press it to view menu options such as timing gates, courses, and widgets. - 8 Press to stop the activity timer.

-TIP: Before you save this ride and share it on your Garmin Connect account, you can change the ride type.
+TIP: Before you save this ride and share it on your Garmin Connect account, you can select 🗘 > Ride Type to change the ride type.
 Accurate ride type data is important for creating bike friendly courses.